torepettersen/blog/blog/authenticate-api-users/index.md

 ---
-title: "How to authenticate users in Rust"
+title: "Rust Web Development Tutorial: Authentication"
-description: "A tutorial on how to authenticate users in Rust with Actix web framework and Diesel ORM."
+description: "A tutorial on how to authenticate users in Rust with Actix web framework 2.0 and Diesel ORM."
-categories: [rust]
+categories: [rust, tutorial]
 date: 2019-11-23T14:02:00
 ---